scarecrow-tsai/epai3-assignment-9/README.md

 # Assignment 9

-This repo contains files for the 9th assignment on named tuples:
+This repo contains files for the 9th assignment on named tuples-

 ## Lessons Covered